Bodycam video shows moments after millions in jewelry stolen from Brink's truck in Lebec

 LOS ANGELES (KABC) -- Bodycam video obtained by Eyewitness News offers new details on the aftermath of what could be the biggest jewel heist in U.S. history.

-The footage shows security talking with responding Los Angeles County sheriff's deputies after thieves had stolen millions of dollars' worth of jewelry from a Brink's tractor-trailer that was headed to Pasadena.
+The footage shows security talking with responding Los Angeles County sheriff's deputies after thieves had stolen millions of dollars' worth of jewelry from a Brink's semi-truck that was headed to Pasadena.
+Video captured the moment security realized just how many bags of jewels and gems were stolen.

 "My clients were led to believe that they were going to have armored transport, they were going to have armed guards who would securely transport these goods," said attorney Jerry Kroll, who represents the jewelers who say they lost an estimated $100 million worth of gems, jewelry and high-end watches.